bcooperstl/advent-of-code-2021/documentation/day16.md

 - type ID
 - getters for the above
 - virtual method to return sum of version numbers for this packet and all sub-packets
+- *Added in Part 2* virtual method to return the value for the packet

 LiteralPacket subclass will inherit from Packet and also contain:
 - value